Biceps Tendon Injury

 Bicep Tendon Repair Surgery

 Distal biceps tendon injuries typically require surgical treatment to restore your full range of motion and strength to the elbow.
-Depending on the extent of the damage, different surgical approaches may be used.
+Depending on the extent of the damage present in the biceps muscle, different surgical approaches may be used.
 Dr. Goldberg can help assess and determine the best treatment options for you, and if you might be a candidate for tendon repair surgery.

 The biceps are essential in flexing the elbow and supinating the forearm.
 A rupture of the biceps tendon occurs proximally near the shoulder or distally near the elbow.
 These ruptures mainly occur when the elbow is flexed suddenly or forcefully.
 Some people might hear a “pop” sound when it happens as the tendon separates from the bone and there may…